-A condition that affects a plantar digital nerve that run between the bones in the ball of our feet.
+Morton's neuroma is a painful condition where a part of the nerve running under the ball of your foot becomes swollen and irritated.
 It commonly affects the nerve between the third and fourth metatarsal bones, causing pain and numbness in the smaller toes.
-Morton's neuroma can develop in different areas of the ball of our feet and sometimes complicating its diagnosis.
+Morton's neuroma can develop in different areas of the ball of our feet and sometimes complicating the diagnosis.

 What Causes Morton's Neuroma?

 The cause of Morton's neuroma is not well understood.
-However, it’s believed to develop from chronic stress and irritation of a plantar digital nerve that runs between our metatarsals.
+However, it likely develops from chronic stress and irritation of digital plantar nerves.
 There are several contributing factors to this stress.
 Some thickening (fibrosis) and swelling may then develop around the nerve.
 This can be classified as a neuroma and can lead to compression of the nerve.

 How do I know if I have Morton's neuroma?

-People with Morton's neuroma complain of a shooting pain in the ball of the foot that can make the small toes feel numb.
+Morton's neuroma causes shooting pain in the ball of the foot that often makes the small toes feel numb.
 Burning and tingling of the smaller toes can also occur.
-The pain may also feel as if your socks are bunched up under your toes.
+In some cases, it feels like your socks are bunched up beneath your toes.

-Symptoms will be worse if you wear high-heeled and narrow fitting shoes.
-Pain is relieved by taking your shoe off, resting your foot and massaging the area.
-Symptoms can be intermittent in the beginning and worsen the longer the problem and pre-disposing factors are present.
-Caring for Morton’s neuroma earlier will prevent the pain from becoming more regular and persistent.
+Symptoms worsen when wearing high-heeled and narrow fitting shoes.
+The pain is resovled by removing your shoes, resting your foot and massaging the area.
+Symptoms can be intermittent in the beginning and worsen if you don't treat the cause and let the irritation persist.

-If conservative measures fail, surgery might be your only solution.
-Surgery involves a small incision (cut) being made on either the top, or the sole, of the foot between the affected toes.
-If the nerve is resected (cut out), there can be permanent numbness of the skin between the affected toes.
+If conservative measures fail, surgery might be your last solution.
+Surgery involves a small incision being made on either the top or bottom of the foot between the affected toes.
+If the nerve is removed, there can be permanent numbness of the skin between the affected toes.
 This does not usually cause any future problems.
-Surgery removal of Morton's neuroma is generally successful.
-However, as with any surgical operation, there is a risk of complications.
+Surgical removal of Morton's neuroma is generally successful.
+However, as with any surgical operation, there is always a level of risk.